An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Numerical Method

 We will also rely heavily on an orthonormal frame, which we will call the ``tetrad frame.''
 Indices in this frame will be decorated with circumflexes (e.g., $x^\alphah$).
-The tetrad frame is related to the coordinate frame via the set of $16$ components $e^\alpha_\betah$:
+The tetrad frame is related to the coordinate frame at any location via the set of $16$ spatially dependent components $e^\alpha_\betah$:

 Indices can be raised or lowered with the appropriate metric, whether Minkowski or the spacetime metric at hand:

 The components form a valid tetrad only if

 which fixes $10$ degrees of freedom at each point in spacetime.
 We further require that the timelike direction in the tetrad frame be orthogonal to surfaces of constant coordinate time $x^0$, and that this be a future-pointing direction.
 Mathematically, this fixes another $3$ degrees of freedom and forces